Hadskad/Smart-Tutor-Lite/README.md

 ## Features

-- 🎤 **On-Device Transcription**: Record and transcribe lectures using Whisper.cpp (runs entirely offline)
+- **On-Device Transcription**: Record and transcribe lectures using Whisper.cpp (runs entirely offline), or optionally with the online mode, for better structured notes.
-- 📝 **Smart Summarization**: Generate concise summaries from text or PDF documents
+-  **Smart Summarization**: Generate concise summaries from generated notes or PDF documents
-- 📚 **Quiz Generation**: Create quizzes from transcriptions or summaries
+-  **Quiz Generation**: Create quizzes from transcriptions or summaries
-- 🔊 **Text-to-Speech**: Convert PDFs to audio for listening on-the-go
+-  **Text-to-Speech**: Convert PDFs to audio for listening on-the-go
-- 🎯 **Study Mode**: Generate flashcards and track your study progress
+-  **Study Mode**: Generate flashcards and track your study progress
-- 🔄 **Offline-First**: Works completely offline, syncs to cloud when online
+-  **Offline-First**

 ## Architecture